Ridges in the Dark Energy Survey for cosmic trough identification: Introduction

 In these studies, the distributions of galaxies from spectroscopic surveys (or simulations thereof) are used to detect filaments.
-Alternatively, weak gravitational lensing can be used as the observable to extract filaments from~\citep{mead2010,maturi2013}.
+Alternatively, weak gravitational lensing can be used as the observable to extract filaments~\citep{mead2010,maturi2013}.
 While a few individual detections have been reported between specific clusters, as described by~\citet{dietrich2012} and~\citet{jauzac2012}, the very low signal-to-noise ratio of the filament signal typically requires the stacking of large numbers of pairs of clusters to make detection from weak lensing possible~\citep[see, for example,][and references therein]{xia2020}.
-The very low amplitude of the lensing signal of filaments is enough to make detection, from wide photometric surveys and using lensing observables, a very hard problem.
-Even if this was not the case, any such attempt to characterise many filaments over a large 3D volume would suffer from the same dependency on redshift accuracy as that discussed in the case of studies focussed on voids.
+The very low amplitude of the lensing signal of filaments poses a significant challenge to detection efforts from wide photometric surveys and using lensing observables.
+Even if this were not the case, any such attempt to characterise many filaments over a large 3D volume would suffer from the same dependency on redshift accuracy as that discussed in the case of studies focussed on voids.

 A way to avoid relying on accurate redshift measurements, while still readily taking advantage of photometric surveys, is to consider the 2D-projected counterparts to the elements that make up large-scale structure instead~\citep[though see also][for a void finder built to work on photometric surveys, using redshift slices instead of a full 2D projection]{Sanchez2017}.
-In the case of voids, these are known as \textit{troughs}, which represent the most underdense regions on the sky.
+In the case of voids, such projections are known as \textit{troughs}, which represent the most underdense regions in the plane of the sky.
 Since troughs comprise regions of lower density across the line of sight in the projected space only, it is sufficient to use photometric measurements, obviating spectroscopic redshifts~\citep{Clampitt2013,Gruen2016}.

+In related research, \citet{Brouwer2018} make use of the photometric Kilo-Degree Survey~\citep[KiDS;][]{deJong2017} and the spectroscopic Galaxy And Mass Assembly Survey~\citep[GAMA;][]{Driver2011} to identify troughs from foreground galaxies; their simulations ultimately forecast that upcoming surveys such as LSST and Euclid will enable us to constrain the redshift evolution of cosmic troughs.
+This finding is further supported by research showing 2D-projected underdensities, meaning troughs, to be a powerful probe to distinguish between $\Lambda$CDM and modified gravity models in future lensing surveys, potentially even more so than 3D cosmic voids~\citep{Higuchi2016, Barreira2017, Cautun2018}.

 In this work, we propose an algorithm to detect 2D density ridges as a way to denoise cosmic structure in mass density maps.
 For this purpose, we extend the subspace-constrained mean shift (SCMS) algorithm introduced by~\citet{Ozertem2011} to fit our application case, and apply our method to the DES Y1 data release~\citep{flaugher}.
 The general methodology works by defining a denoised and sparse representation of the filamentary structure, and as a consequence, the locations of regions of emptiness emerge naturally.
 Considering the aforementioned limitations of spectroscopic surveys, trough finders can be applied as an alternative to void finders to recover and study underdense regions from weak lensing studies, giving particular relevance to the present application to DES Y1.